-It is no secret that Medicare Secondary Payer (MSP) compliance continues to complicate workers' compensation (WC) claims practice.
-Unfortunately, far too often Medicare issues (especially the Medicare Set-Aside) end up sounding the death knell for settlement, thereby forcing WC claims payers to keep claims open and incur additional costs.
+It is no secret that Medicare Secondary Payer (MSP) compliance continues to complicate workers' compensation claims practice.
+Unfortunately, far too often Medicare issues (especially the Medicare Set-Aside) end up sounding the death knell for settlement, thereby forcing workers' compensation claims payers to keep claims open and incur additional costs.

-The key to combating the MSP challenge is good old-fashioned “preparation.”
-Quite simply, addressing potential MSP issues before mediation or settlement discussions is very often the difference between settling a case sand clearing a permanent spot for it on the claims shelf.
+The key to combatting the MSP challenge is good old-fashioned “preparation.”
+Quite simply, addressing potential MSP issues before mediation or settlement discussions is very often the difference between settling a case and clearing a permanent spot for it on the claims shelf.

 To help better address MSP issues as part of the settlement process, the author presents the following general Medicare checklist:

 MSP compliance (especially the WCMSA) has simply grown too complex for eleventh hour or ad hoc approaches.
 You need to start thinking about potential Medicare issues early, and they need to be revisited throughout the course of the claim.

 2. Do you know your company’s or client’s protocols?

 Make sure you have a firm understanding of any applicable protocols.
 Adjusters should check to see if their company or insureds (if applicable) have any specific MSP protocols that must be followed.
 Likewise, defense counsel should check with their clients to make sure they are aware of any protocols.